Mexico president wants central bank to buy up dirty cash

 The bill comes amid a series of legislative moves by López Obrador that have both unnerved the business community and sought to limit anti-drug activities by foreign government agents in Mexico.

 The measure was approved late Wednesday by the Senate and must still be approved by the lower house of Congress.
 López Obrador’s Morena party says it is meant to ensure migrants can send money home in cash.
-The party says that if foreign cash builds up in Mexico, it might disrupt foreign exchange rates.
+The party says that if foreign cash builds up in Mexico, it might disrupt foreign currency markets and encourage illicit trading in which migrants get worse exchange rates.

 But the central bank voiced its opposition in a rare public statement Thursday.
 The bank said less than 1% of the money that migrants send home to their families comes as U.S. dollars or other foreign currency, with the overwhelming majority of remittances handled by bank or wire transfers.